ZyrenthDevelopment/GoLink/README.md

+> [!IMPORTANT]
+> the codebase is pretty shit and unmaintained. i recommend finding something else for link shortening

 # GoLink
 GoLink is another side-project by Zyrenth.
 It's a simple private link shortener, it has an admin panel that looks like it was made in 2010 and it shortens links I guess?